National Center on Sexual Exploitation: National Center on Sexual Exploitation

 The group's current CEO and president is Patrick A. Trueman, an attorney and a registered lobbyist.
 He served as Chief of the Child Exploitation and Obscenity Section, a United States Department of Justice Criminal Division, when the George H. W. Bush administration aggressively prosecuted obscenity cases against adult pornography.
-The organization underwent its most significant change in 2015 when it transformed into the National Center on Sexual Exploitation (NCOSE) in order to expand its focus to the social science and data on the intersectionality of sexual exploitation.
-Sexuality Research and Social Policy writes that the name change reflects the group's modernization "from morality to exploitation".
+The organization underwent its most significant change in 2015 when it rebranded into the National Center on Sexual Exploitation (NCOSE) in order to expand its focus to the social science and data on the intersectionality of sexual exploitation.
+Publishing in Sexuality Research and Social Policy, Ronald Weitzer writes that the name change reflects the group's modernization of their image "from morality to exploitation", at the same time where the group introduced medicalizing language that "secularized" their arguments.
 NCOSE's flagship campaign is their Dirty Dozen List, an annual list of "mainstream facilitators of sexual exploitation".
 In 2015, the organization successfully pressured Walmart to remove Cosmopolitan from its checkout aisles.
 In 2016, NCOSE criticized Amnesty International after the human rights group joined Human Rights Watch and the World Health Organization in supporting the decriminalization of sex work.
 NCOSE said the policy was irresponsible and that decriminalization would encourage human trafficking.
 The group has also opposed legalized prostitution in Nevada.
 In 2017, the organization was one of the principal supporters of the Allow States and Victims to Fight Online Sex Trafficking Act (FOSTA).